Chatwoot challenges Zendesk with open source customer engagement platform

 The customer engagement software market was pegged at $11.5 billion last year and is predicted to double in value within five years — so Chatwoot is chasing a chunky segment.

-In terms of business model, Chatwoot is adopting a hybrid approach to monetizing its platform.
+In terms of its business model, Chatwoot is adopting a hybrid approach to monetizing its platform.
 For those who wish to retain full data control and self-host, Chatwoot offers a range of premium add-on services, including a $19 per user/per month plan that offers installation support, monthly software updates, and priority technical support.
 An enterprise plan, which ships with “customized” pricing, includes additional features, such as the ability to develop custom integrations and tailor the Chatwoot interface so it’s more on-brand.

-In tandem, Chatwoot is also adopting a fully hosted and managed software-as-a-service (SaaS) approach, starting at free for a restricted “hacker” plan, with additional tiers spanning “startups,” “business,” and “enterprise.”
+In tandem, Chatwoot is adopting a fully hosted and managed software-as-a-service (SaaS) approach, starting at free for a restricted “hacker” plan, with additional tiers spanning “startups,” “business,” and “enterprise.”

 Companies wishing to use the free and open source source (FOSS) “community edition” pay nothing, of course, with no limitations on the number of agents that can use it.